Abkhazia: Early history

-Within the Roman & Byzantine Empires
+Within the Roman and Byzantine Empires

 The Roman Empire conquered Lazica in the 1st century AD; however, the Roman presence was confined to port cities.
 According to Arrian, the Abasgoi and Apsilae peoples were nominal Roman subjects, and there was a small Roman outpost in Dioscurias.
 Abasgoi likely served in the Roman army in Ala Prima Abasgorum, which was stationed in Egypt.
 After the 4th century Lazica regained a measure of independence, but remained within the Byzantine Empire's sphere of influence.
 Anacopia was the principality's capital.
 The country was mostly Christian, with the archbishop's seat in Pityus.
 Stratophilus, the Metropolitan of Pityus, participated in the First Council of Nicaea in 325.

 Around the middle of the 6th century AD, the Byzantines and the neighbouring Sassanid Persia fought for supremacy over Abkhazia, a conflict known as the Lazic War.
 During the war the Abasgians revolted against the Byzantine Empire and requested Sasanian assistance; the revolt was suppressed by General Bessas.

 An Arab incursion into Abasgia, led by Marwan II, was repelled by Prince Leon I jointly with his Lazic and Iberian allies in 736.
 Leon I then married Mirian's daughter and a successor, King Leon II exploited this dynastic union to acquire Lazica in the 770s.

-The Kingdom of Abkhazia was united through dynastic succession with the newly formed Kingdom of Georgia in 1008 when Bagrat II of Abkhazia became Bagrat III of Georgia.
+The Kingdom of Abkhazia was united through dynastic succession with the newly formed Kingdom of Georgia when the Iberian prince Bagrat inherited Abkhazia from his mother Gurandukht, leading to the unification of the Georgian realm in 1008.

 The successful defence against the Arab Caliphate, and new territorial gains in the east gave the Abasgian princes enough power to claim more autonomy from the Byzantine Empire.
 Circa 778, Prince Leon II, with the help of the Khazars, declared independence from the Byzantine Empire and transferred his residence to Kutaisi.
 During this period the Georgian language replaced Greek as the language of literacy and culture.